ebi-pf-team/interproscan6/README.md

 ```

 > [!NOTE]
-> SignalP 6.0 has an option to post-process signal peptide predictions to prevent spurious results in eukaryotic proteins.
-Running InterProScan with `signalp6_euk` *and* `signalp6_prok` will execute SignalP twice, once with the post-processing (better for eukaryotic proteins) and once without (better for prokaryotic proteins).
-You may want to run only one.
+> Running both `signalp6_euk` and `signalp6_prok` will execute SignalP twice, once with eukaryotic post-processing and once without.
+Choose the mode best suited to your dataset.

 ## Documentation